richieKwon/videoWeb/README.md

 # videoWeb

-a web application to upload video on operations
+- A web application to upload video on operations
+- Node.Js and Reeact